graemenail/marian-examples/dev-new/README.md

 This produces a combined vocabulary of 32000 tokens.

 ### Training Command
-To begin training we call the `marian` command with the following arguments:
+To begin training, we call the `marian` command with the following arguments:
 ```shell
 $MARIAN/marian -c transformer-model.yml \
   -d 0 1 2 3 --workspace 9000 \